mwodring/Angua_Luggage/README.md

 Make sure paired reads end with R1_001.fastq.gz and R2_001.fastq.gz (Illumina default).
 Single-ended reads (R1_001.fastq.gz only) will also work, but for short (<50 bp) reads, please use -a spades or you may not get any contigs.

 Angua creates .finished files to track its progress and allow you to pick up where you left off.
 Remove these if you want to repeat a step for whatever reason.

+### Parameters

+You may also use trimmed reads as an input, Angua will refer to them as 'raw' as it doesn't trim them, but QC can still be performed as normal.

+-a trinity assembles using Trinity, -a spades uses spades (it will move and rename scaffolds.fa files).
+Single or paired reads are inferred from filenames (R1, R2).

+-sort [blastn length] [blastx length] overrides the automatic 200 and 1000 contig sorting, and clusters the longer set of reads as usual.

 ### Megan dbs